kildem/pwa-workshop-docs/README.md

 - Choice of tools
 - Offline readiness of an application in a service worker using Workbox methods
 - Integration with application build

+* Introducing Workbox and setting up its infrastructure
+* Registering a service worker in the app

+* Building an application shell
+* Implementing a smart app update flow
+* Introducing caching strategies for runtime data

+### Step 3 - Runtime caching with Workbox

+The Workbox library allows you to extend the service worker and PWA as a whole both in width, adding functionality beyond caching, and in depth, fine-tuning the behavior of the base modules.

 - Runtime caching, strategies and plugins
+-
+-
+### Step 4 - Caching missing pieces with the Workbox recipes

 - Recipes - the next level of abstraction in Workbox 6

-### 4. Advanced techniques for using Workbox

-The Workbox library allows you to extend the service worker and PWA as a whole both in width, adding functionality beyond caching, and in depth, fine-tuning the behavior of the base modules.
+### Step 5 - Improving app update flow

 - Workbox-window module for registering a service worker in an application
 - Online app version update
+-
+### Step 6 - Replaying requests made offline

 - Background sync
 - Expanding functionality with our own plugins and strategies

-### 5. Push notifications

-PWA is not only offline readiness and optimal work with network requests, but also the ability to deliver information directly to users' devices at any time in the form of push notifications.

-- Required components and life of notification from registration to delivery to the device
-- Handling the push event in the service worker
-- Request permission to receive notifications in the app
-- Best Practices for Successful Subscriptions

-### 6. Installing Apps on Devices
+-
+### Step 7 - Making app installable

 To give our web application "official" PWA status, we need to add one more feature - the ability to install on users' devices.